supertuxkart/stk-addons/README.md

 ### Dependencies
 First of all, you need a the apache webserver with PHP 5 and MySQL server v5.5.3+.
-The most features will also work with other webservers, but there's no support for them.
+Most features will also work with other webservers, but there is no support for them.

 To get a list of the additional PHP packages needed, point your web browser to the `install/` directory.
 The script file located there (index.php) will show which dependencies are missing.